 Fast forward a few years and my business is growing well.
 We came out of the Great Recession and I came out as a new person.
 I had grown more as a person in those few years than I probably have my entire life.
 I realized my financial destiny was in my own hands.
 This is when I found dividend growth investing.

-Today I manage my own path and have since sold my share of the business.
-Now I have multiple business though.
+Today I manage my own path and have since sold my share of the original business I started.
+But now I have multiple business!
 I’m investing in around 30 publicly traded stocks that send me dividends every 3 months just for being a loyal shareholder!
-I am spending as much of my extra income as possible to plow back into my DG portfolio and into real estate.
-My ultimate goal is to be able to retire or semi-retire and do what I want by age 45.
-I have about 5 more years to go.